nlaquan/entity-relationship-graphdb/neo4j-guidance/common/README.md

 Now we can start the new Read Replica and let it add itself to the existing cluster.

 ## Backup
-Online backups are typically required for production environments, but it is also possible to perform offline backups.<br>
-Offline backups are a more limited method for backing up a database.
-For example:<br>
 Online backups run against a live Neo4j instance, while offline backups require that the database is shut down.
-Online backups can be full or incremental, but there is no support for backing up incrementally with offline backups.
 For more details about offline backups, see [Dump and load databases](#https://neo4j.com/docs/operations-manual/3.5/tools/dump-load/)

 The remainder of this chapter is dedicated to describing online backups.